rikimaruu333/rikimaruu333/README.md

 ---

 ### Fun Fact
-When I'm not coding, I'm probably gaming — creativity flows both in virtual worlds and in development! 🎮
+When I'm not coding, I'm probably gaming — creativity flows both in virtual worlds and in development!🎮